 Fund Sponsor & Index

-The fund is sponsored by Blackrock.
-It has amassed assets over $569.64 M, making it one of the larger ETFs in the Broad Emerging Market ETFs.
-This particular fund seeks to match the performance of the Dow Jones Emerging Markets Select Dividend Index before fees and expenses.
+Because the fund has amassed over $407.66 M, this makes it one of the larger ETFs in the Broad Emerging Market ETFs.
+DVYE is managed by Blackrock.
+Before fees and expenses, this particular fund seeks to match the performance of the Dow Jones Emerging Markets Select Dividend Index.

 The Dow Jones Emerging Markets Select Dividend Index measures the performance of the companies in emerging market countries that have provided relatively high dividend yields on a consistent basis over time.